mdn/kuma/docs/rendering.rst

 .. _`difflib.HtmlDiff`: https://docs.python.org/2/library/difflib.html#difflib.HtmlDiff
 .. _`difflib.unified_diff`: https://docs.python.org/2/library/difflib.html#difflib.HtmlDiff

-.. _re-edit-content:
+.. _triaged-content:

-Re-edit content
+Triaged content
 ===============
 When a document is re-edited, the :ref:`revision-content` of the current revision is processed before being sent to the editor.
+This is a lighter version of the full bleaching process used to create :ref:`bleached-content` and :ref:`rendered-content`.

 source
    :ref:`revision-content`, with further processing in ``RevisionForm``.